 Dance It Out (DIO) Adaptive was created by Billy Blanks Jr and adapted by Michele Jones.
 DIO Adaptive is an inclusive dance fitness class that will get you moving.
 Come exercise and have fun while dancing to over 20 styles of dance from around the world.
 Whether you are a walker (able-bodied) or a roller (using a wheelchair) ou DIO Adaptive Program offers dance fitness for all levels of mobility, all ages and all levels of experience.

 Presented by: The Rollettes

-Join us for a high-energy, live performance by The Rollettes Los Angeles, an incredible wheelchair dance team.
-The dance team performs unique and captivating routines across the country as well as sharing their stories of adversity and how through determination and high spirits they've gone on with their lives to fulfill their dreams to dance.
+Join us for a high-energy, live performance by the Rollettes Los Angeles, an incredible wheelchair dance team.
+The dance team performs unique and captivating routines across the globe as well as sharing their stories of adversity and how through determination and high spirits they've gone on with their lives to fulfill their dreams to dance.
 Following the performance, it's your turn!
-Everyone will have a chance to get out on the dance floor and learn some moves.

 The sidelines are no place for you so take your pick from a variety of interactive, adaptive sports.
-Not only will you get the blood pumping, improve fitness and build confidence, the fun factor is off the charts!
+You’ll get the blood pumping, improve fitness and build confidence…and the fun factor is off the charts!

 Adaptive Climbing Wall

 Presented by: Mark Wellman, Adventure Athlete, Paralympian, No Limits Tahoe

 Jiu Jitsu Without Limitations